Bonifatius94/Chord.Lib/README.md

 ## Components and Deployment
 The Chord.Lib package can be used by web services to establish a Chord peer-to-peer (P2P) network.
-Therefore it exposes all of Chord's core functionality asynchronously, facilityting high-performance parallel operations.
+Therefore it exposes all of Chord's core functionality asynchronously, facilitating high-performance parallel operations.
+In particular, a Chord.Lib node needs to be given some callbacks enabling it to exchange messages with other nodes like key lookups or health checks, etc.
+Last, there should also be an entire ASP.NET endpoint controller class that can be easily attached to existing ASP.NET services to get access to the Chord routing.

+Those Chord functions are not only provided as a .NET package but also as an entire dockerized container exposing ASP.NET endpoint.
+This container is supposed to be paired with another container serving the payload functionality, i.e. each pair of those two containers can be seen as something like a Kubernetes pod gluing the containers together.
+Requesters can now enter the Chord cluster from any node and get forwarded to the node serving the payload.

 For testing purposes there is a very simple key-value store service using the Chord library.
-Those dockerized service nodes can be deployed e.g. as a kubernetes load-balanced service.
+Those dockerized service nodes can be deployed e.g. as a Kubernetes load-balanced service like already described in the last sections.

 ## Disclaimer
 There is still WIP, so be cautious when using this code as it might not work properly yet.